btbytes/treehopper/report/pg-mk-report.md

 # Conclusion

-Graph databases are an excellent datastore option for non-traditional applications like ours.
+Graph databases are an excellent datastore option for non-traditional applications like `treehopper`.
 Graph databases facilitate easy modeling of the domain under consideration without having to "force" the data into a traditional Entity-Relationship model.